A great fall hard pear cider cocktail with so many popular fall flavors!

-We were wanting to develop a nice fall cocktail that would remind us of the crisp cool fall days, so we started experimenting in the kitchen to see what we could come up.
-We started out with a nice bottle of blackberry pear hard cider that was very crisp and tart which was very reminiscent of a classic old style European cider, which tend to be more tart then what most of us associate with ciders we grew up with.
+We were wanting to develop a nice fall cocktail that would remind us of the crisp cool fall days.
+Of course we started experimenting in the kitchen to see what we could come up.
+We started out with a nice bottle of blackberry pear hard cider.
+It was very crisp and tart which was very reminiscent of a classic old style European cider, which tend to be more tart then what most of us associate with ciders we grew up with.

 With a nice tart base that gave a clean crisp flavor, we next wanted to add a little punch to the drink.

 Speaking of warm baking spices, in an earlier cocktail, we made a great clove infused simple syrup that really brought a nice spicy warmth and complex depth and sweetness.
-Clove is a common pairing with pears, often used when poaching pears, so when we combined the pear and clove, we knew this flavor combination was going to work.
+Clove is a common pairing with pears, often used when poaching.
+Then when we combined the pear and clove, we knew this flavor combination was going to work.

 We added some fantastic honey and camomile bitters that brought a sweet floral complexity that added a depth to the drink.
-We bought these bitters at Dram Apothecary, a really cool bitters company who forages for all their ingredients in the mountains surrounding the Colorado town they are located in.
+We bought these bitters at Dram Apothecary, a really cool bitters company who forages for all their ingredients in the mountains of Colorado.

-We finished the cocktail by rimming the glass with a mixture of cinnamon and sugar, using more cinnamon than sugar which made for a mixture that was not nearly as sweet as the cinnamon sugar mix used on toast.
+Then, we finished the cocktail by rimming the glass with a mixture of cinnamon and sugar.
+We used more cinnamon than sugar which made for a mixture that was not nearly as sweet as the cinnamon sugar mix used on toast.
 The cinnamon sugar rim adds a nice aromatic perfume of cinnamon and a slightly bitter sweet flavor that helps keep the cocktail from getting to sweet.

 A sprig of fresh rosemary adds a nice splash of color and a hint of evergreen herbaceousness.
 Pleasantly tart with a nice boozy burst, the Autumn Pear is sure to tickle your fall fancy!